OpenEvalProject/evals/manuscripts/elife-26801/v2/manuscript.md

 These experiments found that dopaminergic medication during learning prevented a decrease in memory for RL over 24 hr.
 However, dopamine did not affect expression of positive or negative reinforcement either during learning or testing, when tested immediately or 24 hr after learning.
 PD patients did not differ from HC in any of the experiments.
 Finally, experiment 3, using the original PST, had much lower accuracy in the learning trials, and lower avoid-B scores than experiments 1 and 2 which used the modified-PST.

-## Effects of dopamine on consolidation
+### Effects of dopamine on consolidation

 Dopaminergic medication seemed to affect memory performance on the PST.
 When patients were OFF medication on day 2, being ON medication the day before (during learning) prevented a decrease in their memory over the 24 delay.
 Interestingly, both day 1 ON conditions had a pattern of a slight increase in memory scores (albeit non-significantly different to zero), while both day 1 OFF conditions (and HC) showed a decrease on average.
 As this score was the difference between 30 min and 24 hr delay tests, it suggests that day 1 dopamine improved consolidation of the learned values sometime after 30 min, preventing a decay in the memory.
 This is in line with a previous study showing a benefit of dopamine at the time of learning on memory testing 20 min later (Coulthard et al., 2012), although it was only seen at longer delays here.

-All PD patients went back ON medication immediately after the day 1 session regardless of day 2 condition, so all patients were in an ON state for the hours after learning (see
+All PD patients went back ON medication immediately after the day 1 session regardless of day 2 condition, so all patients were in an ON state for the hours after learning (see Figure 6 for diagram).
+This means the day 1 ON and OFF groups differed in dopaminergic activity until about 1.5 hr after learning, when the medication would have reached peak concentration.
+This gives a short time window for day 1 medication to affect consolidation of RL.

 ![Figure 6.](https://cdn.elifesciences.org/articles/26801/elife-26801-fig6-v2.jpg)

 **Figure 6.:** Blue is when patients were ON medication, red hatched bars when they were OFF, and yellow bars the PST phases.
 In order for patients to be fully OFF medication during testing, they were withdrawn from their dopaminergic medications a minimum of 15 hr prior to testing (>24 hr for long-lasting medications).
-Note that in all conditions, patients were ON medication for a few hours after the day 1 session, to minimise the time spent OFF medication.DOI: http://dx.doi.org/10.7554/eLife.26801.020
+Note that in all conditions, patients were ON medication for a few hours after the day 1 session, to minimise the time spent OFF medication.

 This finding fits with the wider literature implicating dopamine in memory and consolidation mechanisms (Lisman et al., 2011; Shohamy and Adcock, 2010).
 Dopamine given before or after learning can improve consolidation (Bernabeu et al., 1997; de Lima et al., 2011; Furini et al., 2014; Péczely et al., 2016; Rossato et al., 2009), although there is still debate on the time course of its effects.
 Synaptic tagging and capture models suggest dopaminergic effects would take place within a few hours of learning (Clopath et al., 2008; Redondo and Morris, 2011), and consolidation effects on RL have been reported over shorter times before (Coulthard et al., 2012).
 Synaptic tagging has mainly been studied in hippocampal circuits, and may relate to the binding of separate experiences within a time window of hours or days (Shohamy and Adcock, 2010).
 However, the PST is assumed to rely on basal ganglia functioning, at least when there are short delays between action and feedback as there were here (Foerde and Shohamy, 2011).
 Combining computational synaptic tagging and capture models with basal ganglia RL models would show whether such an explanation could explain this effect.
 Further behavioural work fractioning the time window after learning where dopamine impacts on consolidation of RL could also be illuminating.